sethtw/draganddrop/src/components/README.md

 - `isSingleItemGroup?: boolean` - Whether this card represents a single-item group

 ### GroupDraggableCard
 A container component for groups with multiple items.
+Provides a visual container and handles drag interactions for the group.

 ```tsx
 import { GroupDraggableCard } from './components'